top of page

 An Area of Outstanding Natural Beauty

-The owners of the site are both passionate and committed to protecting and preserving the site and believe that they are merely the current custodians.
-This is one of the reasons why access to the site is restricted.
-One of the common ironies of allowing keen naturalists and walkers to visit special places such as Westbury Quarry, is that their very presence does leave a mark, in the form of worn paths, trampled plants etc. After discussions with the Somerset Wildlife Trust and Natural England, it was agreed to limit access to the site to those who have arranged visits and are escorted.
-The owners are keen to allow access to the site and encourage interested parties and schools to arrange site visits, but need to control this in order to protect the fragile environment.
+The site owners are passionate and committed to protecting and preserving the site and believe they are merely the current custodians, which is why access to the site is restricted.
+One of the typical ironies of allowing keen naturalists and walkers to visit unique places, such as Westbury Quarry, is that their presence leaves a mark, waring paths, trampling plants, etc.

 bottom of page